Camp Coaching Staff

 Mark Vanderslice, Head Men's Basketball Coach

-Vanderslice comes to USC Aiken after spending the last five years as the head coach at Louisburg Junior College in Louisburg, NC.
+Vanderslice came to USC Aiken after spending the last five years as the head coach at Louisburg Junior College in Louisburg, NC.
 He guided his team to a 152-20 record, including a 94-11 mark during conference play.
 Vanderslice led his program to a top-eight finish in the final national polls each season.
 During the 2012-13 season his team posted a 35-2 record, the most wins in school history and finished No. 1 in the final national polls.

 During the 2010-11 campaign, he guided the program to a 21-0 mark during the conference portion of the schedule while coaching NJCAA first-team All-American Jeremy Atkinson.